What is Anorexia? Symptoms, Causes, and Its Treatment

 - Withdrawing from social interactions and friends

-How Anorexia Affects A Patient?
+How Anorexia Affects a Patient?

 And this all results in potentially life-threatening complications.
 The psychological and emotional challenges of anorexia can be complicated for a person to overcome.